WFC02/WiNETH/README.md

 Download :https://mirrorace.com/m/1qikf
 You can find the ready to use package in :
 Install
 WinEther uses Qt as main developpement framework.
 The binary (WinEther.exe) depends on several Qt libraries.
 You can find them in the archive availabe on the release page [https://github.com/digitalpara/WiNETH]. nVidia option needs the nvml.dll (or .so).
-On Windows you can copy and paste it in your MinerLamp directory or add path in the PATH environment variable.
+On Windows you can copy and paste it in your WinEther directory or add path in the PATH environment variable.
 Traditionaly, the path is: "C:\Program Files\NVIDIA Corporation\NVSMI"

 Usage
 1 - Start WiNETH Miner.